-Housing has the maximum share in the total volume of damaged and destroyed infrastructure - Approximately 129,900 residential buildings were destroyed and damaged, of which 114,700 were private houses and 15,100 were apartment buildings - The cost associated with recovering damaged assets is estimated to be at least US\$185 billion - In terms of transportation infrastructure, roads and civilian airports were impacted the most - Damages to roads and civilian airports are estimated at US\$25.4 billion and US\$2.0 billion respectively - Also, approximately 24,000 kilometres stretch of roads are estimated to have been damaged by the Russian forces Apart from buildings, Ukraine's economic situation has also been affected by the destruction of roads, hospitals, and other essential physical assets.
-An estimated US\$60 billion to US\$100 billion worth of critical infrastructure was damaged in the first month of the conflict alone. ^{64 &}quot;The total amount of documented damages has reached \$108.3 billion, minimum recovery needs for destroyed assets - \$185 billion", Kyiv School of Economics, Link
+- Housing had the maximum share in the total volume of damaged and destroyed infrastructure. - Approximately 129.900 residential buildings were destroyed and damaged, of which 114,700 were private houses and 15,100 were apartment buildings. - The cost associated with recovering damaged assets was estimated to be at least US\$185 billion. - In terms of transportation infrastructure, roads and civilian airports were impacted the most. - Damages to roads and civilian airports were estimated at US\$25.4 billion and US\$2.0 billion respectively. - Also, approximately 24,000 kilometres stretch of roads were estimated to have been damaged by the Russian forces.
+Apart from buildings, Ukraine's economic situation has also been affected by the destruction of roads, hospitals, and other essential physical assets.
+An estimated US\$60 billion to US\$100 billion worth of critical infrastructure was damaged within the first month of the war. ^{65 &}quot;The total amount of documented damages has reached \$108.3 billion, minimum recovery needs for destroyed assets - \$185 billion", Kyiv School of Economics, Link